jingchenMS/OneLocBuild_Test/README.md

 # OneLocBuild_Test
-A dummy project for testing purpose
+A dummy project for testing purpose.
+Reference at your own risk!